shoaibkhan17/JumpIN/readme.txt

 --Solution
 ---Check if a tail was selected to move right, it should move the head and then the tail with it.
----Vice vera for the head and the vertical direction fox.
+---Vice versa for the head and the vertical direction fox.

 ---------------------------------------------------------------------------------------------------
 Future Road Map:

--Create another class that uses the Board class as a model and listens to it.
--Will have buttons that represents as each independent squares.
--The button will be disabled if there is no piece on it.
--The user can click on the button and move the piece to another location (button).
--Highlight all the locations where the piece can be moved.
--Fix up the fox logic that it can be moved from any part of its body.
--The selected piece will be deselected if it is clicked on its own self.
--The selected piece can also be deselected once any other movable piece is selected.
+-Allow hints to be given to the user within the GUI -Allow for unlimited redo/undo using a stack to keep track of moves -

 ---------------------------------------------------------------------------------------------------